MP Materials wins US$58.5M tax credit for Texas rare earth magnet factory to supply GM

 MP has said the manufacturing plant would have the capacity to produce 1,000 tonnes of NdFeB magnets a year, supporting the production of about 500,000 electric vehicle traction motors, with room to scale up.
 It has a supply agreement with General Motors.
 MP produces magnet precursor materials in a pilot facility at the moment.

 The Mountain Pass mine is the country’s only rare earth mine and separations facility.
-About 15% of the country’s rare earths consumed annually is produced there.
+About 15% of the world’s rare earths consumed annually is produced there.

 At the factory, neodymium-praseodymium (NdPr) oxide produced at Mountain Pass will be reduced to NdPr metal and converted to NdFeB alloy and finished magnets in an integrated and sustainable supply chain, the company said.